Stuycs-K/lab11-stuyrim-5-fentons-hernandeza/README.md

 :x: This required feature does not work.

 :beetle: This is a bug that affects the game.

+## Features

+:white_check_mark: Sleep status condition, managed by editing sleep count and checking if the adventurer can move in Game.java
+:white_check_mark: Bleed persistant damage, made by triggerBleed in adventurer/bleedCount and utilized via techpriest attacks function
+:white_check_mark: Attack tick and attack multiplier, the reason for both existing was to make attack tick being negative an easier thing to manage
+:white_check_mark: Distributable damage from a single turn through the cyborg special attack
+:white_check_mark: Clearing of all status conditions in the lich support
+:white_check_mark: Power word kill being unique to TechnoLich and dealing true damage, which is essentially just removing attack multiplier
+:white_check_mark: Cool border, made by an edited draw border function
+:white_check_mark: Random name generator made via dictionary of names

 | Support  | Example Controls |
 | ------------- | ------------- |